Why YEGsthan?

 also known as Edmonton

-Soni Dasmohapatra has been invited by Dr. Yasmeen Abu-Laban to organize and lead a special bus tour as part of the Canadian Ethnic Studies Association 2024 Conference.
-This exclusive tour will take participants through some of Edmonton's most historically and culturally significant areas, including Whyte Avenue and Mill Woods.
+Soni Dasmohapatra organizes and leads a heritage bus tours that explore some of Edmonton's most historically and culturally significant areas, including Whyte Avenue and Mill Woods.

-The tour will highlight the political, economic, and social dynamics that have shaped these urban spaces, sharing the stories of early South Asian pioneers like Sohan Singh Bhullar and the city’s ward renaming process, which honours Indigenous communities.
+The tours examine the political, economic, and social forces that have shaped these urban spaces, highlighting the contributions of early South Asian pioneers like Sohan Singh Bhullar and the city’s ward renaming process, honouring Indigenous communities.

-Watch the video below for highlights from the 2024 History and Culture tour in celebration of Asian Heritage Month.
+This video highlights the 2024 History and Culture tour in celebration of Asian Heritage Month.

 Explore more of Mill Woods' history and culture: